The BRAVE project is a PRIN (Progetto di Rilevante Interesse Nazionale) funded by the Italian Ministry for University and Research

 F Bossi, M Laurino, N Carbonaro, B Waschki, H Watz, M Abdo, A Tognetti, ...
 IEEE Access, 2026

-Forced Expiratory Volume in one second (FEV1) is a critical clinical marker used to assess the severity and progression of Chronic Obstructive Pulmonary Disease (COPD).
+Forced Expiratory Volume in one second (FEV ) is a critical clinical marker used to assess the severity and progression of Chronic Obstructive Pulmonary Disease (COPD).
 Physical inactivity is an important predictor of mortality in patients with COPD and can be reliably measured over a few days through wearable sensors.
-To enable continuous respiratory monitoring outside...
+To enable continuous respiratory monitoring...

 2026